deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/aa-working-w-vc-mvc-projects.md

 /Bin|The compiled assembly for MVC application is placed in the *Bin* folder|These are binary files generated on compilation, so not available in *Solution Explorer*
 /Content|In contains static files like CSS files, images and icon files.|This is a convention but not required.
 The static file can be placed anywhere
 /Controllers|This is where the controller classes are placed|This is a convention.
 Controller classes can be placed anywhere as they are all compiled into the same assembly.
 /Models|In the *Models* folder are placed the *View model* and *Domain model* classes that handle database tasks.|The *Models* folder is a convention.
-Classes that handle database tasks can be placed in another project as shown in the SportsStore solution
+Classes that handle database tasks can be placed in another project as shown in the SportsStore solution.
+/Scripts|This directory is the recommended location for script files for the web application.
+Files like JavaScript, JQuery base AJAX, TypeScript, etc are placed in the *Scripts* folder.|The *Scripts* folder will be seen in chapter 26

 <!--
 Chapter 14: Overview of MVC Projects